Friday Harbor Airport

 Nearby Food

-Classic 1950s-style burgers and thick milkshakes.
+Classic 1950s-style burgers and thick milkshakes just a short walk from the field.

-Iconic waterfront seafood, including Dungeness crab tots.
+Iconic waterfront spot known for excellent seafood and signature Dungeness crab tots.

 Airport data for reference only and may be outdated.